Botswana is not one of the fancy touristy places to lay back and relax. It is a paradise for wildlife lovers.

 What all is covered under travel insurance for Botswana?

 When you buy travel insurance, it saves you from a world of disasters.
-Travel insurance for tourists, travelling to Botswana is a must.
+Travel insurance for tourists, traveling to Botswana is a must.
 It covers for an array of things like:

 Things can turn upside-down at any time.
 So, buy travel insurance and secure your vacation.
 This is your chance to unwind and relax in the beautiful land of Botswana.